JorgenEvens/heroku-modular-buildpack/README.md

 - `print`: prints the message prefixed with spaces to align it with `print_action`.
 - `dependency_require <package>`: requires the installation of the dependency before continuing.
 - `dependency_mark <package>`: marks a package as installed.
 This is primarily for internal use.
+- `download`: Downloads a file to the specified location and checks if the MD5 hash is correct.
+- `cached_download`: Performs the same function as `download` but caches the files.

 Note: You should NOT mark your own package as installed using `dependency_mark`, this is done for you.